Numerical study of the transverse stability of line solitons of the Zakharov-Kuznetsov equations: Basic facts

 First, one notes that if $u$ solves the generalized ZK equation with initial data $u_0$, then $u_\lambda(x,y,t)=\lambda^{2/(p-1)}u(\lambda x,\lambda y, \lambda ^3 t)$ is also a solution with initial data $u_{0,\lambda}(x,y)= \lambda^{2/(p-1)}u_{0}(\lambda x,\lambda y)$ for any $\lambda >0.$ This implies that the homogeneous Sobolev space $\dot{H}^s(\R^2)$ is invariant by this scaling when $s=s_c=1-\frac{2}{p-1},$ in particular $p=3$ is the $L^2-$ critical exponent.

 We will not describe in details the many papers devoted to the well-posedness for the ZK equation in the whole space $\R^2,$ starting with the pioneering work of Faminskii \cite{F95} who proved global well-posedness in $H^1(\R^2)$.
-The best local well-posedness result is established by Kinoshita in \cite{K2021} in $H^s(\R^2), s>-1/4$ and this implies the global well-posedness in $L^2(\R^2)$.
+The best local well-posedness result is established by Kinoshita in \cite{K2021} in $H^s(\R^2), s>-1/4$, and this implies the global well-posedness in $L^2(\R^2)$.
 We refer to this last paper for an extensive bibliography.

 As for the generalized ZK equation when $p=3,4,$ Ribaud and Vento \cite{RV2013} proved local well-posedness in $H^s(\R^2)$, $s>1/4$ $(p=3)$, $s>5/12$ $(p=4)$.
 A finite time blow-up is expected in these cases, possible consequence of the instability of the lump solitary wave proven in \cite{FHR3}.
-Actually, it was proven in \cite{FHRY} that a blow-up may occur in finite or infinite time in the cubic case ($p=3).$ Such a blow-up result is expected but still unproven in the $L^2$ supercritical case, $p=4.$ \footnote{Note that finite time blow-up is still unproven for the $L^2$ supercritical generalized KdV equation.}
+Actually, it was proven in \cite{FHRY} that a blow-up may occur in finite or infinite time in the cubic case ($p=3).$ Such a blow-up result is expected but still unproven in the $L^2$ supercritical case, $p=4.$ \footnote{Note that finite time blow-up is still unproven for the general $L^2$ supercritical generalized KdV equation except in the perturbative case $p=5^{+}$ in \cite{Lan}.}

-On the other hand, the study of the transverse stability of line solitons can be performed in two settings depending on the nature of perturbations: either fully localized two-dimensional perturbations or periodic in $y$ perturbations.
+On the other hand, as recalled in the Introduction, the study of the transverse stability of line solitons can be performed in two settings depending on the nature of perturbations: either fully localized two-dimensional perturbations or periodic in $y$ perturbations.
 A first step is to prove the well-posedness of the Cauchy problem in those two settings.

 We first focus on the usual ZK equation, $p=2.$ In this case, one has to solve the problem

 where $\phi$ can be the KdV solitary wave or any KdV N-soliton.
 It was proven in \cite{LPS} that the Cauchy problem \eqref{IVP} is globally well-posed in $H^1(\R^2).$